the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-toolkits.md

 * [ELIXIR research data management toolkit](https://rdm.elixir-europe.org/index.html)
 * [University of New Hampshire data management toolkit](https://libraryguides.unh.edu/datamanagement)

-Notes
-*Many more toolkits are available: lots of them are however rather guides than toolkits.
+*Many more toolkits are available: lots of them are rather guides than toolkits.
 One could argue about the definition of a RDM toolkit*